Menu

 My Thyroid Jigsaw Puzzle Pieces:

-Optimising My Thyroid Levels
+1. Optimising My Thyroid Levels

 One of the first things I did, and first thing I recommend to all thyroid patients, is to ensure they optimise their thyroid hormone levels.
 Your doctor may be saying that your test results are ‘fine’, ‘in range’ or ‘normal’, but this isn’t the same as optimised.

 Optimal thyroid levels are way more specific than just ‘in range’.
 When they’re just in range, we can still have a boat load of symptoms and issues, yet when optimised, most if not all tend to resolve.
+This is a good place to start since addressing it may be all you need to do to return to good health.

 What should you be looking for on your test results?
 Optimal thyroid levels are listed here.

 Pleas ensure that the full, comprehensive set of thyroid tests are being run too and not just TSH.
-TSH alone doesn’t give you the full picture.
+TSH alone doesn’t give the full picture.
 We need to optimise all thyroid levels and not just one.

 If your TSH, Free T3, Free T4, thyroid peroxidase antibodies or thyroglobulin antibodies are not optimal, it could well be why you still don’t feel well and have ongoing issues, despite being on thyroid medication.